-The B2B technology market is highly competitive and demanding since customers have high expectations in tech solutions.
-Dealing with techies is no easy task, especially if they are part of start-ups, which have more constraints than established companies.
-Here are the tricks to nail your approach.
+The B2B tech market is highly competitive and demanding.
+Dealing with start-up techies is no easy task.
+Here are the tricks to nail your approach

 Selling in the B2B technical market can be arduous.
 It is dynamic, competitiveness grows at a scorching pace and the stakes are very high because customers have high expectations.
 Technical sales is the point of convergence between business and technical sciences, a very complex interaction that requires business development representatives (BDRs) to bear in mind some of the peculiarities of the environment.

 The sales cycle in the B2B technology market typically lasts from several weeks to many months because the implementation of tech solutions often have a strong impact on business.
 For this reason, the buyer will require demonstrations, evaluations and consultations as part of the service and, therefore, the "solution selling" approach is often more successful and preferred over the "product selling" approach.

 For BDRs to present themselves as consultants who can alleviate a customer's struggle with a technology solution seems to be a safer bet in today's scene.
 However, this is only half the battle.
 Succeeding in B2B sales requires more effort, and a big part of that is about being able to deal with technology professionals.